alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/06/introduction-to-functional-programming.md

 g ○ f (x) = g(f(x)) = 2(3x + 1) = 6x + 2
 ```

-The same rationale applies for functional programming: the return of a method is frequently used and the input of other method.
+The same rationale applies for functional programming: the return of a method is frequently used as the input of other method.
 The concrete example below shows function composition in F#.

 ```fs
 module Program =